three-cubed/prettypay/README.md

 # Prettypay

-by three-cubed
+by Three Cubed

 [🔗 github.com/three-cubed/prettypay](https://github.com/three-cubed/prettypay)&emsp;[🔗 npmjs.com/package/prettypay](https://www.npmjs.com/package/prettypay)

-Prettypay is a moderately simple-to-use simulated payment processing system used with javascript and EJS pages.
+Prettypay is a moderately simple-to-use simulated payment processing system.
+It is for use with javascript and EJS pages.
 Prettypay is included on an EJS page, and then Prettypay functions are used on any javascript source for the EJS page.
 <br><br>

 ## Table of contents